Inline Insight Functions¶

 Custom Inline Insights¶

-Building custom Inline Insights is a software developer topic.
+Advanced Topic: Building custom Inline Insights typically is an exercise typically done by a developer with some software background.

 Custom Insights can be created and managed within an ExoSense application itself.
 These 'inline' functions operate natively in the data pipeline and do not require any external services.